 The Okanagan wine region is often compared to Napa and is even called the “Napa of the North” but what makes the Okanagan an edge is the Okanagan Lake and various lakes in general.
 No matter where you stay within the Okanagan there is a lake nearby and in many cases the wineries and hotels are directly on the lake.
 Okanagan Lake extends north of Vernon all the way south to Penticton.
 Osoyoos, another popular wine town is located on Osoyoos Lake and borders Washington state.

 Pair gorgeous views of lakes and mountains along with world class food and wine and you’ve got a winning wine region worthy to be mentioned in the same sentence as Napa and Tuscany.
-Although, I am very excited to test this theory in Bordeaux and the Champagne region of France next year.
+Although, I am very excited to test this theory in the Champagne region of France next year.